opencrvs/infrastructure/charts/opencrvs-services/README.md

 # 🚀 Quickstart

-Quickstart scenario allows to run OpenCRVS locally on kubernetes cluster like minikube.
+Quickstart scenario allows to run OpenCRVS locally on kubernetes cluster like docker-desktop or minikube.

 > NOTE: Before running commands make sure `helm` and `kubectl` are installed and kubernetes context is set to local cluster.